Orbifolds and orbibundles in complex hyperbolic geometry: Introduction

-We also show that the Toledo invariant of a representation $\rho:\pi_1^\orb(B) \to \PU(2,1)$ belongs to~$\frac 23\big(\ZZ+\frac1{m_1}\ZZ+ \cdots +\frac1{m_n}\ZZ\big)$ for a $2$-orbifold $B$ with conic points of angles $2\pi/m_1,\ldots ,2\pi/m_n$ (see~Corollary \ref{discretetau}).
+We also show that the Toledo invariant of a representation $\rho:\pi_1^\orb(B) \to \PU(2,1)$ belongs to~$\frac 23\big(\ZZ+\frac1{m_1}\ZZ+ \cdots +\frac1{m_n}\ZZ\big)$ for a $2$-orbifold $B$ whose singularities are conic points of angles $2\pi/m_1,\ldots ,2\pi/m_n$ (see Corollary \ref{discretetau}).
 When $B$ is a surface we recover the integrality property proved in \cite{GKL}.
-We remark that this result implies the discreteness of the Toledo invariant.
-For surfaces, the Toledo invariant indexes the connected components of the character variety (see \cite[Theorem 1.1]{xia}): different connected components have different Toledo invariants.
-We conjecture the same holds for $2$-orbifolds.
+Note that this result implies the discreteness of the Toledo invariant.
+For surfaces, the Toledo invariant indexes the connected components of the character variety (see \cite[Theorem~1.1]{xia}): different connected components have different Toledo invariants.
+We conjecture the same for $2$-orbifolds.

 All examples found in \cite{discbundles}, \cite{sashanicolai}, and \cite{bgr} satisfy

 where $\rho$ is the representation associated to a complex hyperbolic disc bundle $M\to B$.
 The other non-trivial known examples of complex hyperbolic disc bundles are the ones found in \cite{GKL}, which satisfy $\frac 32 \tau_R(\rho)\leq e_R(M)+1.$